Casino railway station

 Casino railway station is a heritage-listed railway station on the North Coast line in New South Wales, Australia.
-Opening on 22 September 1930, it serves the town of Casino in the Richmond Valley Shire.
+Opening on 22 September 1930, it serves the town of Casino.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The original Casino railway station (now named Old Casino railway station) opened on 19 October 1903 when the Murwillumbah line was extended from Lismore, ultimately reaching Grafton in 1905.
 However, when the North Coast line was extended from Kyogle to the Queensland border, it would not pass through the Old Casino railway station, as that segment of the line would become a branch line to the new mainline.
 So it was necessary to build a new mainline station to serve Casino.
 The new Casino railway station opened on 22 September 1930.

 The station originally was an island platform.
 In October 1990, the eastern platform was decommissioned, later being filled in and redeveloped as a coach stop.
 The Murwillumbah line branches off immediately North of the station, although it has not been used since 2004, the track is still in place and a short distance at Casino is used for occasional shunting movements.

 Casino had a locomotive depot with a roundhouse until it closed on 25 July 1986.
 It reopened in 1996 when it was leased to Northern Rivers Railroad.